How Much Plant Protein Do You Need to Build Muscle?

 (Why 28.6 grams?
 I don't know, stop asking questions)

-As you can see, the egg protein does have a slight edge over the soy bean protein.
+As you can plainly see, the egg protein does have an edge over the soy bean protein.

-An exact number for how much more is hard to determine as we would have to compare all plant proteins with all animal proteins (I don't have time for that, neither does anyone).
-A ballpark estimate would perhaps be around 10-15%.
+An exact number for how much more is hard to determine as we would have to compare all plant proteins with all animal proteins (I don't have time for that, but maybe you do).

-A protein's effectiveness is also going to depend on how well your body digests and utilizes the protein.
+A protein's efficacy in promoting muscle hypertrophy also depends on how well your body digests and utilizes the protein.

 For example, eating 100 grams of protein X and absorbing 84 grams yields a digestability of 84/100=84%.